-I partnered with a PM to conduct user research on the verification space, which resulted in the funding and formation of Indeed Check.
+I partnered with product to conduct user research on the verification space, which resulted in the funding and formation of Indeed Check.
 I've been working on design and research for this product since December '22.

 Role + Team